stas-prokopiev/local_simple_database/README.rst

 1) class_local_simple_database
 --------------------------------------------------------------------------------------------------

-This class was built to handle (saving-retrieving) one value data like integers or floats.
+This class is built to handle (saving-retrieving) one value data like integer or float.

-For now on supported types of databases are: ["int", "float", "str"] (Probably will be enhanced soon)
+For now supported types of databases are: ["int", "float", "str"] (Probably will be enhanced soon)

 - This means that you can use a database with one value inside with types: integer, float, string